You've read the books, you've seen the film - now discover the superb film locations.

 Magnificent Gloucester Cathedral has been a place of worship for more than 1,300 years and is renowned for its stunning Gothic architecture.
 The cloisters are regarded as one of the most beautiful architectural features in Britain and the cathedral provides the setting for several scenes in the film.
 Perhaps the best shot of the cloisters is from the Girls Lavatory door in the Troll scene in the film.
 Pupils from King’s School, which adjoins the cathedral, were used as extras.

-The lovely medieval village of Lacock, now in the charge of the National Trust, is the location of picturesque 13th-century Lacock Abbey.
+The lovely medieval village of Lacock in Wiltshire, now in the charge of the National Trust, is the location of picturesque 13th-century Lacock Abbey.
 A historic manor house, Lacock Abbey retains its medieval cloisters as well as later Tudor features.
 It was the home of William Fox-Talbot, one of the inventors of photography.
 The Abbey was the setting for various interior scenes at Hogwarts School.

 The historic Bodleian Library is the main research library of Oxford University.
 Both Duke Humfrey’s Library and the Divinity School were used as some of the interiors at Hogwarts.
 The Divinity School's vaulted ceiling is regarded as a masterpiece of English Gothic architecture.